 - How do we apply?

-- The application is hosted here on the UC Davis Continuing and Professional Education website.
-The Redwood SEED Scholars is a new program at UC Davis.
-The application process consists of a formal application filled out online, an all-day on-campus interview, an offer of admission, a formal acceptance from the student and an orientation held during the summer.
+The application process consists of a formal application filled out online, an all-day on-campus interview, an offer of admission, a formal acceptance from the student and an orientation held during the summer. - Do you need to have a diploma to apply?

 - Is the Redwood SEED Scholars Program a Certified Transition Program (CTP)?

-- How much will the program cost?
+- How much does the program cost?

 - Our goal is that every single applicant who is a good fit for our program can participate regardless of their ability to pay the tuition and costs of living on campus.